What NAPAC does

 NAPAC (the National Association for People Abused in Childhood) offers support to adults who suffered any type of abuse in childhood; physical, sexual, emotional or neglect.

 For our services to meet the needs of survivors over the long term, we want to grow and develop even further.
-Read our strategic plan to find out how we plan to do this over the next 5 years NAPAC’s strategic plan 2018-2023
+Read our strategic plan to find out how we plan to do this over the coming years NAPAC’s Strategic Plan 2018-2023, updated Autumn 2020.

 For survivors, friends and family